mrfunnyman583/rushx/README.md

 Thank you for using rushx!
 We hope it simplifies your Discord webhook and IP-related tasks.

 -DISCLAIMER
 This tool is to only be used for testing.
-I do not condone any illegal activity, i also dont claim any responbility that may get you into legal trouble.
+I do not condone any illegal activity, i also dont claim any responsibility  that may get you into legal trouble.